 Every effort is being made to improve early diagnosis and to drive up survival rates for pancreatic cancer.

-Given the low survival rates for pancreatic cancer, research into new treatments and ways to diagnose this cancer early are vital. £882 million has been spent on cancer research since 2010 through the National Institute for Health Research (NIHR), with annual spending on cancer research up by over £35 million since 2010.
+Research into less survivable cancers such as pancreatic cancer is also important to improving outcomes.
 The UK Government invests £1 billion per year in health and care research through the NIHR.
 I also recognise the indispensable contribution made by charities in driving forward research into cancer, with Cancer Research UK alone spending £17 million on pancreatic cancer over the last financial year.